-Note 46 Other Statutory Information
+Note 48.
+Other Statutory Information

-- (i) No proceedings have been initiated or are pending against the Company for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and rules made thereunder - (ii) The Company do not have any transactions with companies struck off. - (iii) The Company do not have any charges or satisfaction which is yet to be registered with ROC beyond the statutory period. - (iv) The Company has not traded or invested in crypto currency or virtual currency during the financial year - (v) The Company has not been declared willful defaulter by any bank or financial institution or government or any government authority - (vi) The Company have not any such transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961. - (vii) The company has not declared or paid any dividend during the year and has not proposed final dividend for the year. - (viii) The Company has not entered into any scheme of arrangement
+- (i) No proceedings have been initiated or are pending against the Company for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and rules made thereunder - (ii) The Company do not have any transactions with companies struck off. - (iii) The Company do not have any charges or satisfaction which is yet to be registered with ROC beyond the statutory period. - (iv) The Company has not traded or invested in crypto currency or virtual currency during the financial year - (v) The Company has not been declared willful defaulter by any bank or financial institution or government or any government authority - (vi) The Company does not have any such transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961). - (vii) Analytical Ratio's: